Introduction

 The Evolution of Screenwriting

 Screenwriting has changed a lot over time.
 It started out as really simple silent stories in the first movies, where no one even talked and everything was just shown on screen.
-And now, after years and years of new ideas and styles, it has turned into the kind of complex plots and layered stories we enjoy watching today.
+And now, after years and years of new ideas and styles, it has turned into the complex plots and layered stories we enjoy watching today.

 Silent Film Era: Focus on Visual Storytelling

 During the silent film era, writing scripts was actually pretty simple.
 Since there was no sound, stories had to be told mostly through images and those short text screens that popped up sometimes.
-This era really focused on visual storytelling, so the way scenes were arranged and the kind of big exaggerated acting people did was super important and really carried the whole thing.
+This era really focused on visual storytelling, so the way scenes were arranged and the big exaggerated acting people did was super important and really carried the whole thing.

 Talkies: Making Dialogue Important

 When technology got better and sound was finally added to movies, screenwriting changed a lot, like a whole lot.
 Dialogue suddenly became this really important way to show the story and what characters are feeling inside, not just what they do.
-This kicked off the era of "talkies," which was a huge change in screenwriting history and, honestly, kind of the start of a new way people watched movies.
+This kicked off the era of "talkies," which was a huge change in screenwriting history and, honestly, the start of a new way people watched movies.

 Modern Times: More Complex Stories and Deeper Characters

-These days, stories are way more complicated.
+These days, stories are more complicated.
 A lot of them mix a few different plots together, and sometimes the timelines jump around too, so it’s not always told in order.
 Characters feel more detailed now, with clear reasons for what they do and real backstories.
 Because of this, scripts have become really rich and full of little details everywhere.

 As stories changed over time, what audiences want changed too.
 In the early days, people were honestly just amazed to see moving pictures at all.
 That was enough.
 But now, viewers expect more.
 They want engaging plots, characters they can relate to, and dialogue that actually sounds believable, like something real people might say.